Bomber Command: XXI Bomber Command

 In the Pacific, XXI Bomber Command was also part of the Twentieth Air Force.
 It was the main instrument of destruction used against Japan.
 Its B-29 Superfortresses, operating from the Marianas, were the longest range and most modern bomber in service in the world at the time, although not developed until almost the end of the war.
-Again, as in Europe, the USAAF tried daylight precision bombing.
-However, it proved inconclusive because of poor weather conditions, jet stream over Japan that severely affected both aircraft and bomb drops, and inadequately trained crews.
+As in Europe, the USAAF tried daylight precision bombing.
+It proved inconclusive because of poor weather conditions, jet stream over Japan that severely affected both aircraft and bomb drops, and inadequately trained crews.

 Twentieth Air Force commander and AAF Commanding General Henry H. Arnold grew impatient with a lack of discernible results, and replaced General Haywood S. Hansell with General Curtis LeMay as commander of XXI Bomber Command on January 21, 1945.
 After six weeks of further attempts at precision bombing, LeMay acceded to command pressures for area bombing and switched in March to mass firebombing attacks by night from low level.
 The Japanese economy was uniquely vulnerable to this sort of attack, the cities being closely packed and largely built of wood, and manufacturing being 90% cottage industry.

 The air attacks on Japan included the most devastating single air raid in history.
 It was not, as some might think, the result of dropping the atomic bombs on Hiroshima and Nagasaki.
 It was a firebombing of Tokyo on the night of 9–10 March 1945, which created a conflagration and killed 100,000 people and destroyed 16 square miles of the city, far more damage and deaths than either the atomic bombing of Hiroshima or of Nagasaki.